Winter Visits Grandfather Mountain

 Tips for Winter Visits

 • During times of inclement weather, including snowy, icy and windy conditions and extremely low temperatures, the mountain may close entirely or halfway, meaning no access to the Mile High Swinging Bridge until conditions improve.
-If the park is closed halfway, guests may visit for half-priced admission — even if the remainder of the mountain opens during their stay.
+If the park is closed halfway, guests may visit for reduced admission — even if the remainder of the mountain opens during their stay.
+These tickets are only available in person at the Entrance Gate.
 We’ll post updates on our home page.
 Read about things to do during a Top Closure.

 • Read about the Winter Work that goes on behind the scenes to keep our roads and trails open.